EmiliosRichards/Phone-Correction-Pipeline/README.md

 2.  **Web Scraping**: Intelligently navigates company websites using an advanced link prioritization and scoring system to gather text content, focusing on pages most likely to contain contact information.
 3.  **Regex Extraction**: Applies regular expressions to the scraped text to identify potential phone number patterns and their surrounding context.
 4.  **LLM Extraction**: Utilizes a Large Language Model (Google Gemini) to analyze the scraped text and contextual snippets to extract, confirm, and classify phone numbers.
-5.  **Data Consolidation & Verification**: Consolidates data by canonical URLs (handling redirects) and cross-references findings.
+5.  **Data Consolidation & Verification**: Consolidates data by true base domain (scheme + netloc), handling redirects and merging information from multiple input rows that point to the same core website.
+Phone numbers are de-duplicated per true base domain, and all their original sources and types are aggregated.
-6.  **Reporting**: Generates two primary Excel reports: a detailed, flattened report with all unique phone numbers per canonical site, and a summary report (one row per original input) highlighting key findings and statuses.
+6.  **Reporting**: Generates three primary Excel reports:
+    *   A **Detailed Flattened Report** (`All_LLM_Extractions_Report_...`) listing all unique phone numbers found by the LLM per company (based on original input), with aggregated types and source URLs.
+    *   A **Summary Report** (`phone_validation_output_...`) providing one row per original input entry, highlighting top phone numbers and verification statuses.
+    *   A **Top Contacts Report** (`Top_Contacts_Report_...`) designed for direct use, presenting one consolidated entry per unique true base domain.
+This report features aggregated company names and a prioritized list of phone numbers with detailed source and type annotations.
     Additionally, detailed logs and intermediate data dumps are created for each run.

 ## Key Features & Technologies